yard

 Once basic successions feel comfortable, you can start stacking crops side by side instead of strictly one after another.
 The goal is to have something sprouting while another crop finishes.

 Try sowing a row of fast growers under or beside slower giants.
 For example, tuck a band of quick radishes and baby spinach between young late cabbage transplants.
+By the time cabbage fills out, the small stuff has already fed you and cleared out.

 Interplanting herbs with vegetables also boosts overall harvests.
-Heat lovers like basil clumps fit neatly at the feet of trellised vining cucumbers or sprawling indeterminate tomatoes.
+Heat lovers like basil clumps fit neatly at the feet of trellised cucumbers or sprawling indeterminate tomatoes.

-High intensity beds need more water and food than traditional rows.
+High-intensity beds need more water and food than traditional rows.
 Skipping fertilizer or irrigation is the fastest way to watch this style flop.

-You can match your rotations with structured vegetable fertilizing so crops never hit a nutrient wall in mid season.
+You can match your rotations with structured vegetable fertilizing so crops never hit a nutrient wall in midseason.

-• fiber_manual_recordSpeed layers: Pair a 25–30 day crop with one taking 70–90 days in the same row.
+• fiber_manual_recordSpeed layers: Pair a 25-30 day crop with one taking 70-90 days in the same row

-• fiber_manual_recordRoot vs leaf: Mix deep roots like carrots with shallow feeders like salad mixes to share space.
+• fiber_manual_recordRoot vs leaf: Mix deep roots like carrots with shallow feeders like salad mixes to share space

-• fiber_manual_recordExit plan: As soon as the tall crop closes the canopy, pull the fast neighbor so the survivor keeps good airflow.
+• fiber_manual_recordExit plan: As soon as the tall crop closes the canopy, pull the fast neighbor so the survivor keeps good airflow

 tips_and_updates